lazycatworkshop/myrsa/README.md

 # myrsa Project

 This project implements RSA public-key cryptography in C. It includes utilities for generating RSA keys, signing messages, and verifying message signatures.
-This implementation serves as an educational tool for understanding the basics of RSA cryptography and its application in secure communication.
+This implementation serves as an educational tool for understanding the basics of RSA cryptography and its applications in secure communication.

 ## Getting Started